-This Draft Supplemental Analysis is being circulated to local, state, and federal agencies and to interested organizations and individuals who may wish to review and comment on the report.
-The Draft Supplemental Analysis will also be available to the public at the El Dorado County Library, 345 Fair Lane, Placerville, CA and the Sacramento Central Library, 828 I Street, Sacramento, CA, as well as from SMUD's Relicensing Web site at: http://hydrorelicensing.smud.org.
-Publication of this Draft Supplemental Analysis marks the beginning of a 45-day public review period.
-During this review period, written comments will be received by SMUD at the following address:
+On May 2, 2008 SMUD issued the Draft Supplemental Analysis (SMUD 2008) to local, state, and federal agencies and to interested organizations and individuals for review and comment.
+The Draft Supplemental Analysis was also made available to the public on May 2, 2008 at the El Dorado County Library, 345 Fair Lane, Placerville, CA and the Sacramento Central Library, 828 I Street, Sacramento, CA, as well as from SMUD's Relicensing Web site at: http://hydrorelicensing.smud.org.
+SMUD filed the Draft Supplemental Analysis with the State Clearinghouse on May 2, 2008, marking the beginning of a 45-day public review period.
+SMUD also held a public meeting on June 2, 2008 at the Apple Mountain Golf Resort in Camino, California to receive written and verbal comments on the Draft Supplemental Analysis.